NextronSystems/thor-manual/usage/flags.rst

       --bifrost2Server string   Server running the Bifrost 2 quarantine service.
 THOR will upload all suspicious files to this server.

-                                This flag is only usable when invoking THOR from ASGARD 2.
+                                This flag is only usable when invoking THOR from Management Center v2+.
       --bifrost2Score int       Send all files with at least this score to the Bifrost 2 quarantine service.

-                                This flag is only usable when invoking THOR from ASGARD 2. (default 60)
+                                This flag is only usable when invoking THOR from Management Center v2+. (default 60)

 VirusTotal Integration
 ----------------------------------------------------------------------